ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 Public Cloud managed databases allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance.

-**This guide explains how to order a Public Cloud managed database for MongoDB instance using the OVHcloud API.**
+**This guide explains how to order a MongoDB instance of a Public Cloud managed database service using the OVHcloud API.**

 ## Requirements

-- access to the [OVHcloud APIv6](https://api.ovh.com/console/){.external} (create your credentials by consulting [this guide](../../api/first-steps-with-ovh-api/))
+- access to the [OVHcloud API](https://ca.api.ovh.com/console/){.external} (create your credentials by consulting [this guide](../../api/first-steps-with-ovh-api/))
-- a [Public Cloud project](https://www.ovhcloud.com/en/public-cloud/) in your OVHcloud account
+- a [Public Cloud project](https://www.ovhcloud.com/en-au/public-cloud/) in your OVHcloud account

 ## Instructions

 ### Step 1: Gather the set of required parameters

-In order to create a database service, you'll need to specify at minimum:
+In order to create a database service, you will need to specify at minimum:

 - an _engine_, and its _version_ (e.g. "MongoDB v4.4")
 - the _plan_ (e.g. "business")
 - the _nodes_ of the cluster (e.g. "3 nodes with 4 cores, 15 GiB memory, 100 GiB disk")

-#### List the Capabilities
+#### List the capabilities

 The _capabilities_ endpoint lists the allowed values for the engine, plan, and flavor the service knows about.